3 Girl Scouts, 1 adult killed in Wisconsin hit-and-run crash

 “The area is not an unsafe area,” he said.
 Sokup said it was not immediately known if there were other factors that might have led the driver to leave the road.

-The crash happened late Saturday morning as the girls were picking up litter in a ditch in Lake Hallie, a town about 95 miles east of Minneapolis.
+The crash happened late Saturday morning as the girls were picking up litter in a ditch in Lake Hallie, a town about 95 miles (153 kilometers) east of Minneapolis.

 The girls were in the fourth grade at Halmstad Elementary School in Chippewa Falls, Wisconsin, the Minneapolis Star-Tribune quoted a relative of a girl in the troop who was not injured as saying.
 The Girl Scouts were all wearing bright safety vests and were accompanied by several adults.